SevenSeas-Tech/dem-ensino/README.md

   I am refactoring the code to reflect those changes.

   ### About log-in
-  The alpha version goes live without login students's login, since it's not necessary to be logged to whatch videos.
+  The alpha version goes live without students's login, since it's not necessary to be logged to whatch videos.

   Logged users will be able to favorite channels and teachers.
 They'll also be able to send feedback about the videos.
   But that is not implemented yet.